RusuOnisim/Hangman/Readme.md

 ![image](https://i.imgur.com/l01KHZJ.png)

 ## Link to the game
-Link to our game : [Cosmic Codebreaker](https://rusuonisim.github.io/Hangman/)
+Link to the game : [Cosmic Codebreaker](https://rusuonisim.github.io/Hangman/)

 ## Technologies used